 For B2B marketers, LinkedIn’s importance looks likely to grow substantially this year.
 LinkedIn has developed features (e.g. InMail Analytics) with the deliberate aim of making it the clear platform of choice for engaging with other companies.

 Whether B2B or B2C, the companies that enjoy the greatest success with social media will be those where its use is embedded across their organisation.
 Its reach will be wider and deeper the more touchpoints there are between employees and customers.

 Other marketing media

-However, we believe the areas discussed in this article will unquestionably see the fastest evolution and most disruptive game-changing activity during 2018.
+However, we believe the areas discussed such as marketing trends, in this article will unquestionably see the fastest evolution and most disruptive game-changing activity during 2018.
 In other words, this is potentially where more planning and strategic resource need to be allocated to ensure that you are making the best use of the range of tools and techniques available.

 Here is a glossary explaining some of the key items mentioned in this article in a bit more detail.
 If you would like to know more, just copy and paste each phrase into a search engine like Google.

 Account-Based Marketing: a strategic approach to business marketing in which an organisation considers and communicates with individual prospect or customer accounts as markets of one.

 Artificial Intelligence: where a device perceives its environment and takes actions that maximize its chance of success at some goal, mimicking human intelligence.

 Augmented Reality: superimposes a computer-generated image on a user’s view of the real world, thus providing a composite view.